Is there a limit to how many students per family can enroll?

 Is there a limit to how many students will be served?

 Yes.
 Tiamuna will select 200 students annually on a first-come, first-served basis.
+Students who register after 200 registrants will be placed on a waitlist.
+Waitlisted students will be contacted if funding allows for their participation.

 How do I apply for Tiamuna?